elenaywang/csc240-fireworks-final-project/README.md

 *Course:* CSC 240 Computer Graphics, Fall 2021
 *Instructor:* Nick Howe
 *Timeline:* December 2021

-*Link to demo on Replit:* https://6d72454c-c454-4c0d-8180-9861bc7ae124-00-38z49jteozqjg.global.replit.dev/

-### *How to run this project:*
-To run a demo of this project, simply click the link above.
-The project will immediately begin running as soon as the window is opened.

 ### *Overview:*
 This is my final project for the CSC 240 Computer Graphics class at Smith College.
 Out of the four project options, I chose the "Animated Short Movie" option.
 My main goal for this project was to learn how to use particle systems in three.js to simulate fireworks.
 I also incorporated multiple computer graphics concepts that we learned over the Fall 2021 semester, including texture mapping, hierarchical modeling, and camera movement.